Dancing Mindfulness Facilitator Training

 (Expressive Arts Module A)

-Join Dr. Jamie Marich for the debut of the Dancing Mindfulness Facilitator Training delivered fully online.
+Join Irene M. Rodriguez, LMHC, REAT for Dancing Mindfulness Facilitator Training delivered fully online.
 This training offers the standard curriculum that we deliver in a three-day in-person format, including a practicum component where you will have a chance to guide other trainees with your newly learned facilitation skills.
-Dr. Jamie Marich brings her nearly fifteen years of experience as an online learner, educator, and media content producer to this new format for offering the Dancing Mindfulness training.
+This curriculum is developed by Dr. Jamie Marich, the creator of the Dancing Mindfulness facilitator training program.

 Mindfulness is the simple practice of noticing without judgment and returning to the present moment.
 Moreover, the efficacy of mindfulness-informed clinical interventions are well-established in peer review literature, and the ways of teaching clients mindfulness skills for coping and distress tolerance are ever expanding in the clinical literature.
 Mindfulness, psychodrama, meditation, and yoga are modalities that can promote wellness and recovery, and the larger traditions of Gestalt psychotherapy and person-centered therapy have a rich tradition of drawing from their wisdom in clinical work.
 In this module of a larger expressive arts therapy training developed by Dr. Jamie Marich, using dance/movement and mindfulness, in conjunction with the other expressive arts, in a trauma-informed system of care is instructed.
 Dance becomes the primary avenue through which to access mindful awareness and connect to the multi-modality possibilities within the expressive arts therapies.
 For more information, see our website.

 After completing this workshop training, Expressive Arts Therapy Module A (which fulfills requirements for the Dancing Mindfulness Facilitator Certification), participants will be able to:

 - Define mindfulness from several different perspectives and explain how movement practices can fit the definition of mindfulness.